dbbs-lab/bsb-core/docs/guides/include_morphos.rst

 intersection!

 A new model never contains any morphologies, and needs to fetch them from somewhere.
-It is possible to load a local file or to fetch from different sources, like NeuroMorpho.
+It is possible to load local files or to fetch from remote sources, like NeuroMorpho.

 Using local files
 -----------------
-The BSB Scaffold contains a Morphology Repository object where is possible to store morphology templates.
-You can import morphologies into this template repository by importing local files, or constructing your own :class:`~.morphologies.Morphology` objects, and saving them:
+You can declare source morphologies in the root :guilabel:`morphologies` list:

 .. tab-set-code::